This decadently dairy-free eggnog recipe only takes 15 minutes to make and is seriously the BEST! It's rich, creamy, and totally vegan.

-Normally, I just buy a carton of premade vegan and call it a day, but I decided that it would be fun to come up with my own vegan eggnog recipe.
+Normally, I just buy a carton of premade vegan eggnog and call it a day, but I decided that it would be fun to come up with my own dairy-free eggnog recipe.
 Sometimes, I like cooking from scratch, just for kicks.

 It's so easy!
 This recipe took 15 minutes total.
 And it stores well, so you can make it in advance and keep it in the fridge for up to three days.

 I know, technically I guess you can't call eggless nog "eggnog," but this is me doing that very thing.
 And I'm not sorry.
 This vegan eggnog recipe is rich, creamy, and satisfying.

 I just hope Big Nog doesn't sue me, like Hellman's sued Just Mayo.

 Basically, eggnog is a rich, sweet, creamy drink with nutmeg and vanilla in it.
 Sometimes folks top it with cinnamon.